 Upon returning north to Connecticut, Sabol devoted himself exclusively to developing his painting, arriving at his current style of reflective placidity.
 His works are in private and corporate collections world-wide; many have been commissioned pieces.
 Sabol has also done private work for the New York Yacht Club, as well as other area yacht clubs.
 He now sails his Columbia Sloop in the waters of southern coastal New England; he enjoys dinghy sailing; and he has even tried his hand as yacht crew at Antigua Race Week.

 Sabol is a contributing artist at the Maritime Gallery at Mystic Seaport.
 He has received an Award of Excellence and a Maritime Gallery Yachting Award in the International Marine Art Exhibitions.
-Sabol is a member of the American Society of Marine Artists (ASMA).
+Sabol is a Signature Member of the American Society of Marine Artists (ASMA).